What do your blood pressure numbers mean?

 However, either an elevated systolic or an elevated diastolic blood pressure reading may be used to make a diagnosis of high blood pressure.
 According to recent studies, the risk of death from ischemic heart disease and stroke doubles with every 20 mm Hg systolic or 10 mm Hg diastolic increase among people from age 40 to 89.

 Why blood pressure is measured in mm Hg

 The abbreviation mm Hg means millimeters of mercury.
 Mercury was used in the first accurate pressure gauges and is still used in medicine today as the standard unit of measurement for pressure.

 Taking your pulse versus checking your blood pressure

-Your blood pressure and heart rate (pulse) are two separate measurements and indicators of health.
+While both are indications of health, blood pressure and heart rate (pulse) are two separate measurements.
 Learn more about the difference between blood pressure and heart rate.